AndreasMerentitis/arxiv_explore/README.md

 To upload the files, we first create a `s3 bucket`:
 ```
-aws s3 mb s3://ml-bucket-3
+aws s3 mb s3://ml-bucket-1
 ```
-Here `ml-bucket-3` is the bucket name.
-We should also include this name in our `config.json` such that our script can get back our files on s3.
+Here `ml-bucket-1` is the bucket name.
+We should also include this name in our `zappa_settings.json` such that our script can get back our files on s3.

 ###  Virtual environment

 ```
-pip install flask uuid zappa boto3 numpy tensorflow
+./zappa.commands.sh
 ```

-The `webapp` is now 676 MB.
+The `webapp` is quite large, we can reduce its size a bit.

 ```
 find . -name "tests" | xargs rm -rf